JamesBracken/Ember-Ash/readme.md

 - As a user I first see a home page so that I can immediately understand the purpose of the website

 **User story 2: User login and signup(Must have)**
-- As a potential user, I would liek to have the ability to make my own account and login
+- As a potential user, I would like to have the ability to make my own account and login

 **User story 3: Full CRUD for menu items (Must have)**
 - As an Admin I can Create, read, update and delete menu items so that I can keep the menu updated